Kern County Lyft Accident Lawyers

 A pedestrian should file a claim against the negligent Lyft driver in the event of an accident.
 Rideshare drivers usually have insurance policies that cover damages from accidents they cause.

 In case their insurance coverage isn’t enough to pay for all the damages, victims may file a claim with Lyft.
 If the rideshare driver is active on the app and waiting for a ride request, the transportation network company (TNC) may use its contingent collision coverage.
-It may also utilize its $1 million worth of third-party liability insurance if the incident occurs while the responsible driver is en route to pick up a passenger or transport one to a drop-off location.
+It may also utilize its third-party liability insurance if the incident occurs while the responsible driver is en route to pick up a passenger or transport one to a drop-off location.

 How Long Will My Lyft Accident Case Take To Be Resolved?

-No one can guarantee how long it will take to settle a Lyft accident claim.
+No one can predict how long it will take to settle a Lyft accident claim.
 While some cases resolve in a few months, others take years.
 The specifics of your case usually influence the timeline.

 How Much Settlement Will I Get In A Lyft Accident?